Gallé, Cristallerie d'Émile

 London, England (1969 - 1970s)

-Established 1969 by Samuel J "Sam" Herman (USA - left to go to Australia 1974).
+Established 1969 by Samuel J 'Sam' Herman (USA - left to go to Australia 1974).
 Other founder-members (now independent glassworkers) include Peter Layton, Pauline Solven, Steven Newell, Jane Gilchrist, Dillon Clarke, David Taylor, Iestyn Davies.
 Charlie Meaker & Anthony Stern both also trained here.
 Annette Meech, Fleur Tookey, Christopher Williams.

 Goebel, W

-Germany (c 1970s - )
+Germany (c 1970s to present)

-Porcelain manufacturers.
+Primarily porcelain manufacturers.
 Also produced pressed crystal Walt Disney figurines & other pressed paperweights.
 Member of Rodental group

 website